Article I: Responsibilities of the Senate

 Section III: Security

-Professional security will be hired at all ASRMC sponsored events upon recommendation of the ASRMC council.
+Professional security will be hired at all ASRMC sponsored events upon recommendation of the ASRMC Senate.
 All ASRMC members will be held accountable for their action and actions of their guests at these sponsored events.

 Article XII: Discipline of Members